Chapter 23: Your Turn

 He told her about Deena.

-Maren’s jaw tightened.
-Her hand went to her mouth — fist pressed to her lips, knuckles white.
+Her hand went to her mouth.
+Fist to lips, knuckles white.

 “You went back in the morning,” he said.
-“She was gone.”
+“Before coffee.
+Before light.”

 “She was gone.”